Subhabrata2468/Kubeadm/On Worker Node/readme.md

-# Kubeam Installation on Debian (WORKER NODE)
+# Kubeadm Installation on Debian (WORKER NODE)

-Installing Kubeam on Debian involves setting up Kubernetes and then deploying Kubeam.
+Installing Kubeadm on Debian involves setting up Kubernetes and then deploying Kubeam.

 * Prerequisites
     -  1 or 2 CPUS